Last updated on July 12th, 2023

 First, as a full member of the European Union Romania does not use the euro currency.
 This helps reduce the cost of living.
 Also, this country is full of natural beauty and varied landscapes.
 It has plains to the east, the Carpathians in the North, and the Black Sea in the South.
 It is also very easy to get a residence permit in Romania even if you are not an EU citizen.

-Among the disadvantages, you should remember the next.
-Romania has a very high level of corruption, well above EU standards.
+Among the disadvantages, you should remember that Romania has a very high level of corruption, well above EU standards.
 And you can experience it as a foreigner.
 Also to note, there are not many direct flights inside the country, however, its rail network is pretty good.

 Monthly Budget For Two

 A lot of people find this destination attractive both in summer and winter.
-In summer you can enjoy the Black Sea on the coast.
+In summer you can enjoy the Black Sea on the coast or hike in the Carpathian Mountains.
 In winter, you can have quite an adventure if you love skiing.
 Bulgarian resorts are a really nice surprise both in quality and price.

-While it is really one of the cheapest European countries to live in, the quality of life is not very high.
-Yes, Bulgaria is a full member of the European Union and yes, it has improved significantly in recent years.
+However, even though Bulgaria is one of the cheapest countries in Europe, the quality of life is not very high.
+Yes, it is a full member of the European Union and yes, life has improved significantly in Bulgaria over recent years.

-Yet, let’s be honest and admit the reality.
-Until this day, Bulgaria is the poorest member of the European Union.
+Yet, until this day, it is the poorest member of the EU.
 There is still a long road towards development in terms of infrastructure, living standards, and improving the situation with corruption.
 Also, Bulgaria has a problem with the quality of the air.
 Cities are still using coal and have the highest number of old diesel cars.